[March 9, 2022 update: I just edited for clarity and updated some links and the header image.]

-Yet, apparently there is a major debate about fansites and the line they straddle between being photographers that sell or distribute easily accessed high-quality photos of your fav idols or being just plain sasaengs.
+Yet, apparently there is a major debate about fansites and the line they straddle between being photographers that sell and distribute easily accessed high-quality photos of your fav idols or being just plain sasaengs.

 To be honest, fans who are drawn in by the visuals alone is a mighty big number in the K-pop fandom as many would be ashamed or embarrassed to admit.
 Nothing to be ashamed about since that is one of K-pop’s biggest priorities – to have handsome and pretty idols that draw you in.
 It’s literally an idol’s job to be attractive 24/7.
 As a side effect of this, fansites or hommas flourish in this type of environment, but that includes not just the good but the bad and ugly.

-I. What exactly is a fansite or homma (홈마)?
+II.
+What exactly is a fansite or homma (홈마)?

 Fansites use their own photos for these goods, but the hommas interviewed in the above video mention that it still isn’t too profitable.
 Indeed, many hommas usually end up using the profits from their goods to aide in support campaigns like buying birthday ads for their fave idol or donating to a cause for their idol.

 In addition, hommas tend to work long hours as they can wait for ages at music venues for their idols to finally show up.
 They may have to follow their faves’ back to back schedules which can take a toll on their physical health and financial situation.
-Quite a few of the hommas appear to do this not for the monetary gain but as a sort of badge of honor as they are able to share well-taken photos of their faves that bring in more fans to the fandom.
+Quite a few of the hommas appear to do this not for the monetary gain, but as a sort of badge of honor as they are able to share well-taken photos of their faves that bring in more fans to the fandom.
 One former homma said it filled her with satisfaction and it was sort of electrifying to see the responses and reactions their photos can receive by hundreds, maybe even thousands of fans like them.

-It is a tough job to be sure, but one that many fans just feel happy to undertake, for the sake of their faves who they feel should be spread all across the K-pop landscape.
+It is a tough job to be sure, but one that many fans just feel happy to undertake for the sake of their faves who they feel should be spread all across the K-pop landscape.

-II.
+III.
 Okay, but aren’t they all just like Headliner?

 Simply put, no. Of course, there are way too many fansites across the K-pop spectrum to put them under the same umbrella as Headliner.
 Even I actually have some doubts that Headliner is a sasaeng.
 Many fans have the misconception that fansites are complete sasaengs, but after diving a bit here and there and looking into a couple of videos, I really do believe that there are good fansites out there.
 The ones that respect their idol’s boundaries and don’t cause a ruckus wherever they go.
-My doubts on Headliner is just based on speculation but I think she just sees her position on a fansite as a means to an end.
-I mean, while she has tweets like this:
+My doubts on Headliner is just based on speculation but I think she just sees her position as a fansite as a means to an end.
+I mean, despite having tweets like this: